VickySekhon/VickySekhon/README.md

         <p class="project-description">
           <strong>Project Overview:</strong>
-          Note Ease allows students the flexibility to listen to their profs while having AI assist and listen to the in class lecture readings to develop a transcript.
-During the developing of the transcript the user has the opportunity to format the notes to their liking by using Tensor Flow embedded into the website which tracks the students hand movement to add the indentation or the bullet point of the students choosing rather than manually type it out
+          Note Ease allows students the flexibility to listen to their profs while having AI assist and listen to the in-class lecture readings to develop a transcript.
+During the development of the transcript the user has the opportunity to format the notes to their liking by using TensorFlow embedded into the website tracks the student's hand movement to add the indentation or the bullet point of the students choosing rather than manually type it out
           <br /><br />